-We expect to continue to participate in the FCC's future spectrum auctions in order to have the flexibility to accommodate present and developing needs of existing and future customers, as well as establish high-bandwidth opportunities.
+We are participating in the FCC's current wireless spectrum auction for broadcast spectrum, Auction 1002.
+FCC rules restrict information that bidders may disclose about their participation in this Auction, including eligibility, bidding, and payment information until the FCC has release such information.
+We also expect to participate in the FCC's future spectrum auctions in order to have the flexibility to accommodate present and developing needs of existing and future customers, as well as establish high-bandwidth opportunities.